bright/new-www/_posts/2018-02-09-from-react-to-react-redux-in-a-few-steps.md

 ```

 But what will be in charge of rendering our `BigBossParent`?
 We will render it in our applications "root" which will be connected to `Redux`.
 Let's imagine that this `div` here is the root of our app.
-The first thing that will be presented here is a `Provider`.
+The first thing that will be presented here is `Provider`.
-Provider, `createStore` is available through `react-redux` package and it will be responsible for providing components renderd inside it with a way
+Provider, `createStore` is available through `react-redux` package and it will be responsible for providing components rendered inside it with a way
 to connect with the main application `store`.
 We will be able to get the state from it and apply changes to it (Let's focus on "getting" the state now).
-Provider will receive one parameter - a store that will be created with a `reducer` (let's not focus on them right now).
+Provider will receive one parameter - a store which will be created with a `reducer` (let's not focus on them right now).
 ``` html
     <div>
         <Provider store={createStore(reducer)}>